IGOR-bioDGPs/ARIADNE/_sources/contentpages/intro.md

 These 10 steps determine the quality and ultimately the success of any research project, yet so far no such guide exists, especially none focussing on novel developments in the field of open and reproducible science practices.

+Our publication linked to the tool is out now!
+[Click here](https://journals.sagepub.com/doi/10.1177/25152459241297674) to reach the open access version of the publication.
 The preprint corresponding to this tool can be found [here](https://osf.io/jfh3t).
 If you want to contribute a new resource or report a bug, please do so via Google Forms with clicking [this link](https://drive.google.com/drive/folders/1nw8x_OwfNlQ8jpaBRiirHpjYGvUAiB3v) or via GitHub Issues with [this link](https://github.com/IGOR-bioDGPs/ARIADNE/issues/new/choose).